What is a pregnancy ultrasound?

 - examine the fetus for structural abnormalities or blood flow problems

 - determine if the fetus is getting enough oxygen

 - diagnose problems with the ovaries or uterus, such as pregnancy tumors

 - confirm an intrauterine death

 A transvaginal ultrasound may be done to produce a clearer image.
-This is more likely to be used during the early stages of pregnancy, when capturing a clear image may be more difficult.
-For this test, a small ultrasound probe will be inserted into the vagina.
-The probe will rest against the back of your vagina while the images are captured.
+This ultrasound is more likely to be used during the early stages of pregnancy, when capturing a clear image may be more difficult.
+For this test, a small ultrasound probe is inserted into the vagina.
+The probe rests against the back of your vagina while the images are captured.

-A 4D ultrasound may also be called a dynamic 3D ultrasound.
-Unlike other ultrasounds, a 4D ultrasound creates a moving video of the fetus.
-This creates a better image of the baby’s face and movements.
-A 4D ultrasound is also better able to capture highlights and shadows.
-A 4D ultrasound is done in a similar manner to other ultrasounds, but with special equipment.
+A 4-D ultrasound may also be called a dynamic 3-D ultrasound.
+Unlike other ultrasounds, a 4-D ultrasound creates a moving video of the fetus.
+It creates a better image of the baby’s face and movements.
+It also captures highlights and shadows better.
+This ultrasound is performed similarly to other ultrasounds, but with special equipment.